Handbook for 1:1 Learning

 The District utilizes an Internet content filter that is in compliance with the federally mandated Children’s Internet Protection Act (CIPA).

-• All Chromebooks, regardless of physical location (in or out of school), will have all Internet activity protected and monitored by the District.
+• All Chromebooks, regardless of physical location, will have all Internet activity protected and monitored by the District.

 • If a website is blocked at school, then it will also be blocked when a student is out of school.